 Life isn't easy as a single woman in China.
 Colloquially known as "leftover women", women who happen not to be in relationships face familial, cultural and social pressure to settle down and start a family from their mid-20s onwards, and are considered "incomplete" until they do so.
 The term looms large in Chinese culture.

-But, there has been a backlash against it in recent years and many single women have had enough of being pitied and patronized – as Ikea learned this week.
-The Swedish furniture giant has been forced to apologize for and remove a TV ad that was "insensitive" towards single women, reported the BBC.
+But there has been a backlash against it in recent years and many single women have had enough of being pitied and patronised – as Ikea learned this week.
+The Swedish furniture giant has been forced to apologise for and remove a TV advert that was "insensitive" towards single women, reported the BBC.

 It begins with the young woman saying wearily, "Mum..." before her mother puts down her chopsticks and replies harshly: "If you don't bring home a boyfriend next time, then don't call me Mum!"

 A dashing, well-dressed young man then turns up at the door with a bouquet of flowers and the tense atmosphere magically evaporates.
-The daughter introduces him as her boyfriend, and her overjoyed parents bring out their best Ikea utensils and homeware for the occasion.
+The daughter introduces him as her boyfriend and her overjoyed parents bring out their best Ikea crockery and homeware for the occasion.
 The end sees the parents happily piling food into Prince Charming's rice bowl.

 Many people in China took to social media to criticise the ad as sexist.
 One Weibo user wrote: "This discriminates against singles and single women.
 No boyfriend, so your own family members look down on you, what kind of values does this transmit?" the BBC reported.
 While another said it was "not suitable to make advertisements" about such a situation, despite it being commonplace, "because it's wrong".